IntelLabs/MART/examples/robust_bench/README.md

 # Introduction

-This example shows how to use MART to evaluate adversarial robustness of models from RobustBench
+This example shows how to use MART to evaluate adversarial robustness of models from RobustBench.

+Note that the attack algorithm here is not optimal, just for the demonstration purpose.

 The `requirements.txt` contains dependency of MART and RobustBench.

-The `configs` folder contains configurations of the target model `classifier_robustbench` and the MART experiment `CIFAR10_RobustBench`.
+The `./configs` folder contains configurations of the target model `classifier_robustbench` and the MART experiment `CIFAR10_RobustBench`.

+The configuration files in `./configs` precedes those in `mart.configs` (MART's built-in configs).

 ## Installation